Genion/clash-tap/README.md

 clash from https://github.com/Dreamacro/clash/releases

-tun2socks from https://github.com/Jigsaw-Code/outline-client/blob/master/third_party/badvpn/win32 (support IPv6)
+tun2socks from https://github.com/eycorsican/go-tun2socks/releases (not support IPv6)

 # how to use